lelonS/online-shopping-api/tests/test-docs.md

 **Description:**

-Verify that the API returns the expected data format `JSON` in the response.
+Verify that the reponse is in JSON format.

 **Steps:**